-1.9.
 Other Sources of Aggregate Supply for Dorset

-- 1.9.1.
+1.48.
 As is the case with many other Mineral Planning Authorities, there are other sources of aggregate that Dorset can rely on, in addition to land-won aggregate.
-These are: - marine dredged aggregate sand and gravel dredged from the licensed dredging areas off the south coast
+These include:

-- recycled aggregate aggregate recycled from the processing of construction, demolition and excavation waste (CDEW), at either fixed processing sites or at construction sites - secondary aggregates are materials produced as industrial by-products, such as foundry sand or crushed glass.
-In the past spent foundry sand has been imported into Poole for use at the asphalt plant there, but these secondary aggregates were not imported in 2014.
+- marine dredged aggregate sand and gravel dredged from the licensed dredging areas off the south coast - recycled aggregate aggregate recycled from the processing of construction, demolition and excavation waste (CDEW), at either fixed processing sites or at construction sites - secondary aggregates materials produced as industrial by-products, such as foundry sand or crushed glass.
+In the past spent foundry sand has been imported into Poole for use at the asphalt plant there, but these secondary aggregates were not imported in 2015.
 They can also be by-products of other mineral extraction as in the case of the sand removed to access underlying ball clay.
-However, in Dorset sand from this source is included with primary aggregate and is not recorded separately. - 1.9.2.
-The following analysis reviews recent levels of supply of these types of aggregate and considers the likelihood of their supply being maintained.
+However, in Dorset sand from this source is included with primary aggregate and is not recorded separately. - 1.49.
+The following analysis reviews recent levels of supply of these various types of aggregate and considers the likelihood of their supply being maintained.